stratusadv/dandy/docs/terminology.md

 ### Tool (Final)

-Specific functions to be used by agents and prompts to complete specific tasks
+Specific functions to be used by agents and prompts to complete specific tasks or a class or object that can be used by an agent or prompts to complete specific tasks

 - Gadget
 - Appliance